-A trading platform, also known as an online trading platform, or an electronic trading platform, is a computer software program used to match currency buyers and sellers in the spot and execute transactions within the financial markets.
-Forex platforms allow traders to register to the trading world and follow the rules set by financial institutions.
+An electronic trading platform is a computer software program used to match currency buyers and sellers in the spot and execute transactions within the financial markets.
+Forex platforms allow traders to register into the trading world and follow the rules set by financial institutions.
 This type of software allows an individual to place orders for various investment means through a financial intermediary such as a bank, broker, or exchange.

 Short-Term Capital Gains Tax

-Short-term capital gains have big disadvantage as they are taxed at a regular income tax rate.
-While long-term capital gains on most items are taxed at either 0%, 15%, or 20%, but require the underlying instrument be held for a minimum of one year.
+As any other type of income, trading profit is taxable.
+Short-term capital gains have a big disadvantage as they are taxed at a regular income tax rate.
+On the other hand, long-term capital gains on most items are taxed at either 0%, 15%, or 20%, but they require the underlying instrument to be held for a minimum of one year.

 2023-02-10 • Updated